wenthemes/wen-map-marker/README.txt

 == Description ==

-<h3>WEN Map Marker</h3>This is very helpful plugin to display Google Map in your site.
-Shortcode generator is available if you want to display map in your specific page, post or sidebar.
-You can enable Map for Custom Post Type also.
+<h3>WEN Map Marker</h3>This is very helpful plugin to display Google Map in your site simply typing your address which any knowledge of the coding.
+Post type can be selected from setting and lat and lng can be set for each post.
+We have also added button in editor which enable to add map shortcode in the post.
+You can also generate shortcode for map regardless to the post, which can be used in your post, page or sidebars.
+Custom zoom level can be set for each map.

+This plugin is vary much useful for your contact us like pages where you can show location of you organization in map.

 If you like this plugin, please [rate and review](http://wordpress.org/support/view/plugin-reviews/wen-map-marker).
 If you have any question, suggestion or issue, please [post here](http://wordpress.org/support/plugin/wen-map-marker).